-Most of the equipment used in a clinical practice is fairly common and would be easy to replace if it were damaged or destroyed in a disaster.
-But some practices rely on highly specialized equipment not typically found in other offices.
-Consider the specialized equipment used by your practice.
+Most of the equipment used in your department or unit is probably fairly common and would be easy to replace if it were damaged or destroyed.
+But some departments rely on highly specialized equipment not typically found in other offices.
+Consider your specialized equipment.
 What would you do if it were damaged or destroyed?
 How long would it take to replace?
 What would you do while waiting for a replacement?
 Having a detailed inventory of your specialized equipment and a backup plan can help minimize the effects of a disaster or other emergency.